profrobwells/first-llm-classifier/docs/bulk-prompts.md

 That's nice for a sample.
 But how do you loop through the entire dataset and code them.

-One way to start is to write a function that will split up a big list of lists.
+One way to start is to write a function that will split up a list into batches of a certain size.

 ```python
 def get_batch_list(li, n=10):